melo-gonzo/CandleCollector/README.md

 # CandleCollector
 A real-time stock price tracker that collects candlestick data using Yahoo Finance API, with configurable collection intervals and market hours enforcement.
 While not perfectly *real-time*, this implementation will provide granular enough data to produce approximately the same candles as the main stream providers.
 This API is not meant for high-frequency collection, and is *currently* limited in its functionality and scope.

-Contrary to many other YF-API interfaces which collect historical data, this project collects intraday price data and aggregates the data into a candle over a specified time interval.
+Contrary to many other Yahoo Finance interfaces which collect historical data, this project collects intraday price data and aggregates the data into a candle over a specified time interval.
 A candle is a simple data structure holding the open, high, low and closing price of a stock over a predefined interval.

 CandleCollector is originally designed to work in the ESP32 ecosystem, as these devices provide a small form factor, low power, wifi-connected interface to run this repetitive and low compute task.